| Home |

 By far the biggest hurdle in learning to play a musical instrument is mastering the will to practise.
 It's like running around the block to get fit, or watching what we eat to lose weight – it's a daily thing and quite hard to do consistently until one gets into the habit.

 There are no short-cuts – there is no other way – practise must be done if students want to play well.
-It's a lesson that can have a far-reaching effect for their whole lives.
+It's a lesson that can also have a far-reaching effect in other aspects of their lives.

 Golden Rule: No TV or computers unless guitar-practise has been done.
 It works – try it!

-As parents we must learn to be consistent – I know how hard it is – I've got two teenagers!
-When my boys won't co-operate I simply remove their computer keyboards while they are at school and don't give them back until practise is done – they don't like it, but it works – and their playing has progressed in leaps and bounds!" – Nigel
+As parents we must learn to be firmly consistent with our children about rules.
+I know how hard it is – I had three teenage boys (they've grown up now).
+When my boys wouldn't co-operate, I simply removed their computer keyboards while they were at school and didn't give them back until practise was done.
+They didn't like it, but it worked– and their guitar-playing progressed in leaps and bounds!"

-Nigel has developed a reputation as an extremely dedicated teacher – one who nurtures his student's ability and confidence with the experience of being a professional guitarist, plus the knowledge that he has gained in having given over 15,000 guitar lessons to people of all ages.
+Nigel has developed a reputation as an extremely dedicated teacher – one who nurtures his student's ability and confidence with the knowledge he has gained through having given over 20,000 guitar lessons to people of all ages.

 Songwriting Guidance

-Nigel is also an accomplished songwriter who has won a number of songwriting awards for his work (see Nigel Foote – Reviews/Awards).
-Nigel's second album, Home By Dark, is available from iTunes or the Folksinger Shop.
+Besides being a professional guitarist, Nigel is also an accomplished songwriter who has won a number of songwriting awards for his work (see Nigel Foote – Reviews/Awards).
+Nigel's second album, Home By Dark, is available from iTunes, Amazon or the Folksinger Shop.

-Nigel is available for Songwriting Lessons ($55 for an hour)
+Nigel is available for Songwriting Lessons ($55 for a 1-hour lesson)

 “Beautifully crafted songs ... stunning musicianship!” – Judy Small